PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/shared-utilities.md

 This utility performs the following checks:
 1.  **Schema**: Validates the structure of the extension point entry.
 2.  **File Existence**: Checks if `file` paths exist relative to the plugin root.
-3.  **Exports**: Verifies that the specified `builderDefinition` or expected function is exported from the file.
+3.  **Exports**: Verifies that the specified `builderDefinition`, named export, or default export is available in the file.
 4.  **Name Collisions**: Ensures all extension point names are unique within the plugin.